Wednesday, July 13, 2016

 Designed to accommodate individuals with special needs and their familes and friends (residential groups too!), Ability On The Go! strives to provide events that allow everyone to enjoy time out together!
 We hope you can join us for our next event in a safe and understanding environment.

-Ms. Ackerson is an experienced special education private tutor with a special education degree.
+Ms. Stuesse is an experienced special education private tutor with a special education degree.
 She tutors preschool through adult ages, is a long time piano teacher, and has taught special needs piano.
 References are available.

-Ms. Ackerson offers a quiet, clean, well organized, and allergy free home with an open door policy where parents are always welcomed.
+Ms. Stuesse offers a quiet, clean, well organized, and allergy free home with an open door policy where parents are always welcomed.
 There is a walking/bike trail that tutoring/piano families often enjoy.
 Located 30 minutes from Park Forest, 25 minutes from Richton Park and Matteson, and 15 minutes from Frankfort and Monee.

 Free initial phone consultation for interested parents that can be arranged through texting or email.